reuptaken/community/faqs/liquidation.md

 This is a fee that is added to the total outstanding DAI debt when a Liquidation occurs, which is subtracted from a CDP's collateral holdings.

-Proceeds from penalty fees are transferred to the PETH pool.
-This increases the ratio of WETH that users receive when they remove their collateral from a CDP.
-This fee inflates the value of the collateral pool during periods when there are a lot of Liquidations, for example, due to a high level of instability in the market.

 ## What happens during a Liquidation?

 Liquidation occurs when a Keeper closes a CDP and sends it to the Liquidity Providing Contract \(LPC\), which in turn, offers the CDPs assets for sale on the [Dai Dashboard](https://dai.makerdao.com).
 Once the debt obligations have been met, the unsold PETH collateral is returned to the CDP owner.